Street names in Barcelona: Sexenio Democrático

-During the eleven months that the First Republic lasted there were no excessive changes, due to the short period, although there was an express will to make them, as can be seen in the promulgation of the following ordinance:
+During the eleven months that the First Republic lasted there were hardly any changes because the period was so short, although there was an express will to make them, as can be seen in the promulgation of the following ordinance:

-With the Bourbon restoration all these changes were reversed, with a few exceptions, such as the Rambla de Cataluña, which continued to be called that way, or Béjar street in Hostafrancs, which although it temporarily became Isabel II, in 1879 returned to Béjar.
+With the Bourbon restoration all these changes were reversed, with a few exceptions, such as Rambla de Cataluña, which continued to be called that way, or Béjar street in Hostafrancs, which although it temporarily became Isabel II, in 1879 returned to Béjar.
 On the other hand, in the neighboring towns most of the changes were not reversed, and many remained until the arrival of Franco's dictatorship; some have even remained unchanged to the present day, such as Constitution Street.
-There were also some occasional changes, such as the Avenida del Paralelo by Marqués del Duero, in 1874.
+There were also some occasional changes, such as Avenida Marqués del Duero for Avenida del Paralelo, in 1874.

 There were few other changes until the end of the century.
 In 1883 the cemetery of Montjuïc was inaugurated, which due to its extension was divided into streets that received names of religious sign.
 At the end of the century an event was held that had a great economic, social, urban, artistic and cultural impact on the city: the 1888 Barcelona Universal Exposition.
 It was held in the park of the Citadel, a land formerly belonging to the army that housed the fortress of the Citadel — hence the name given to the park — won for the city in 1868.
 In addition to the Citadel, the Salón de San Juan (now Passeig de Lluís Companys), a long 50-meter wide avenue that served as the entrance to the Exposition, at the beginning of which was placed the Arc de Triomf, designed by José Vilaseca, was remodeled.
 The Paseo de Circunvalación, which surrounds the park on the south side, was also opened.

 20th century

-The 20th century was conditioned by the convulsive political situation, with the end of the monarchy in 1931 and the arrival of the Second Republic, which ended with the Civil War and was replaced by Franco's dictatorship, until the reestablishment of the monarchy and the arrival of democracy.
-Socially, this century saw the massive arrival of immigration to the city, with the consequent increase in population: if in 1900 there were 530,000 inhabitants, by 1930 they had almost doubled (1,009,000 inhabitants), reaching a peak between 1970 and 1980 (1,754,900) and by the end of the century 1,500,000 inhabitants.
+The 20th century was conditioned by the convulsive political situation, namely the General Primo de Rivera dictatorship (1923–1931), the end of the monarchy in 1931 and the proclamation of the Second Republic, which ended with the Civil War and was replaced by Franco's dictatorship, until the reestablishment of the monarchy and the arrival of democracy.
+Socially, this century saw the massive arrival of immigration, mainly from the south of Spain, to the city, with the consequent increase in population: if in 1900 there were 530,000 inhabitants, by 1930 they had almost doubled (1,009,000 inhabitants), reaching a peak between 1970 and 1980 (1,754,900) and by the end of the century 1,500,000 inhabitants.